Lightning-AI/litgpt/extensions/thunder/README.md

 ```

 This is a straight-lined version of `GPT.forward` that has been optimized.
 Since it's running on CUDA, the [NvFuser](https://github.com/NVIDIA/Fuser) executor has created regions (look for "nvFusion") that fuse multiple operators together.

+Operator fusion is very desirable with modern hardware and helps out in overhead-bound or device-bound settings by:
+- Launching less kernels, thus reducing the kernel launch overhead.
+- Reducing the number of memory accesses performed by reusing them in a fused operation
+- Minimizing host-device communications

 Thunder also uses a multi-level intermediate representation.
 If we let it print all levels